iAmNathanJ/nj.codes/content/blog/use-menu-interactions/index.md

 }
 ```

-I'm going to use the [event delegation](https://javascript.info/event-delegation) pattern to set a couple of listeners on the document.
-I'll then use the element ref to decide how to handle the events.
-I'll also add `useEffect` to attach those event listeners.
+We're going to use the [event delegation](https://javascript.info/event-delegation) pattern and set a couple of listeners on the document.
+We'll then use the element ref to decide how to handle the events.
+We'll also add [`useEffect`](https://reactjs.org/docs/hooks-reference.html#useeffect) to attach those event listeners.
 Still in the same component:

 <!-- no-header -->
 ```js